-This worksheet is reflective in nature.
+This Step Workbook is reflective in nature.
 There are five questions all aimed at connecting further with the God of our understanding and expanding on the profound spiritual awakening we have had as a result of the application of the twelve steps.
 It is best to do this at night after our nightly inventory.

 It is not necessary to write on the worksheet, but it is recommended as it helps focus our minds